sarawarnock/gratitude-journal-capstone-client/README.md

 #### Login Page
 * As a registered user
 * I want to log in to my account
-* So I can create a workout or view my saved workouts
+* So I can create an entry or view my saved entries

 #### Navbar
 * As a registered user